MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 1. Open PowerShell.

-1. To get the current language list, run `Get-WinUserLanguageList`.
+1. To get the current language list, run the following command:

+   `Get-WinUserLanguageList`

-1. To set the language as English (United States), run `Set-WinUserLanguageList -LanguageList en-US`.
+1. To set the language as English (United States), run the following command:

+   `Set-WinUserLanguageList -LanguageList en-US`

 1. Restart the server.